nhanb/old.hi.imnhan.com/content/posts/introducing-mcross.md

 # Closing thoughts

-To me the whole gemini ecosystem represents the long-lost positive naivety, not necessarily of the early web, but of my younger self when I first hopped on the relatively early iteration of the web.
+To me the whole gemini ecosystem represents the long-lost naive optimism, not necessarily of the early web, but of my younger self when I first hopped on the relatively early iteration of the web.
 It was not even as far as the "good old gopher/bbs days" those boomers keep ranting about - it was the days of early MMORPGs, of crappy Yahoo!
-360 blogs riced up with copy-pasted html/css all over the place, of Vietnamese warez forums powered by pirated vBulletin running on shady free shared CPanel hosts, of monthly Drupal/Joomla SQL injection zero-days.
+360 blogs riced up with copy-pasted html/css all over the place, of numerous Vietnamese warez forums powered by pirated vBulletin running on shady free shared CPanel hosts, of monthly Drupal/Joomla SQL injection zero-days.
 It was truly the wild wild web, insanely accessible, insanely unsafe, and insanely fun.
-It was the web where a young clueless highschool me could find fun random stuff everyday, put fun random stuff out there for everyone to see, no matter how shitty and unsecure they are, because it didn't matter if I get pwn'd: my life back then wasn't that much dependent on the web.
+It was the web where a young clueless teenage me could find fun random stuff everyday, put fun random stuff out there for everyone to see, no matter how shitty and unsecure they are, because it didn't matter if I get pwn'd: my life back then wasn't that much dependent on the web.

 Can I get all that back?
 I think not.
-The web, or more broadly, the internet grew up, just like anything where there's enough profit to be made.
+The web, or more broadly, the internet grew up (to be a nasty adult, but an adult nevertheless), just like anything where there's enough profit to be made.
 I'm not saying it's a bad thing (hell, I make a living out of building webstuff), but it is undeniably a sad thing.
 Gemini may be a spark that begins a push back against unjustified complexity, or it may end up being just another niche tech curiosity.
 I'm leaning towards the latter but hey at least with McRoss it's a halfway usable tech curiosity.

 [1]: https://gemini.circumlunar.space/
 [2]: https://lobste.rs/s/79pu7o/gemini_protocol_inbetween_gopher_web